on0z/HealthData-Importer/README.md

 1. After starting, stop the app
 1. Deploy the exported xml file to the app's documents directory.
 There are 2 ways, via iTunes File Sharing and via iOS's File.app.
 1. Run the app again and tap start button.
 1. You can see progress on Xcode.
+In this picture, the app is running on a simulator.
 ![img](img/ss1.png)

 ## deploy via iTunes